-For the first time in Spring of 2022, faculty are being given the opportunity to add up to three questions to their student course surveys.
-The question bank has been broken into four categories: Instructional Design, Instructional Delivery, Instructional Assessment, and Course Impact.
-To preview the question options, use the four drop downs below.
+For the first time in Spring of 2022, faculty were given the opportunity to add up to three questions to their student course surveys.
+In Fall of 2023, faculty are being given the option to submit additional questions to the question bank.
+The question bank has been broken into five categories: Instructional Design, Instructional Delivery, Instructional Assessment, Course Impact, and Instructor Submitted.
+To preview the question options, use the five drop downs below.
 Faculty will have options to add questions to each course section they teach.
 The additional questions can be different for each course.
 Faculty will be sent a link to add the three optional questions via email from ClassClimate (see the instructions on how to add the optional questions to your course surveys).

 Optional Question Instructions.